 Wild Meat is a Trinidad staple eaten by some Trinidadians but slowly falling out of favour with the newer generation.

-Growing up in Mayaro with my grandfather Papa John “mystery” meat was always a staple at Christmas along with his stories about La Jabless and Papa Bois encounters while hunting in the forests near his home!
+Growing up in Mayaro with my grandfather Papa John.
+“Mystery” aka wild meat was always a staple at Christmas along with his stories about La Jabless and Papa Bois encounters while hunting in the forests near his home!

 The various words and phrases from Trinidad & Tobago can be traced back to English, French and Spanish origins.
 Growing up in Trinidad and Tobago is interesting because the slangs can change over time.
-I have lived in the United States for 20 years now, and every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.
+I have lived in the United States for 20 years now.
+Every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.

 Click here now for other Trini expressions and leave us a comment below of phrases you have heard.

 Source: Dictionary of the English/Creole of Trinidad & Tobago by Lise Winer